 Thankfully, we can examine an extensive literature base to determine what type of diet one would need to follow to be in a state of "nutritional ketosis."

-If you are a nutrition coach and have clients wanting to follow a keto diet, this information can serve as a refresher for dieting guidance.
+If you are a nutrition specialist and have clients wanting to follow a keto diet, this information can serve as a refresher for dieting guidance.

 Calories and Carbohydrate Consumption